Top Challenges That Smaller Retailers Like Mum and Pop Shops in Australia Face

 People ask me all the time, “Someone told me that I’m not getting sales because my budget is too low.
 Is that true?”

-Certainly, things are easier when you have more budget, but doesn’t usually fix poorly preforming campaigns.
+Certainly, things are easier when you have bigger budgets, but doesn’t usually fix poorly preforming campaigns.
 If I hand you a cup of water with a hole in the bottom of it, you wouldn’t pour more water in the cup.
 You’ve got to patch that hole first!

 Although there’s a ton of new PPC managers that do a great job, most actual experts will have testimonials from their clients to validate they know what they are doing.